 Will you provide food?

 We provide morning and afternoon tea, however you will need to pack a healthy lunch for your child.
 We are a Healthy Heart centre and encourage and guide the children into good eating habits.
 We provide information on this on enrolment.

 How do you communicate with parents?

-Do you participate in the 20 free hours’ scheme?
+Do you participate in the 20 hours ECE scheme?

-Under this scheme if your child is between the ages of three and six, they can receive up to 6 hours per day for a total of 20 hours per week free.
-For more information about this, please get in touch.
+Yes, we do!
+Under this scheme if your child is aged 3, 4 or 5 they can receive fully subsidised care, up to 6 hours per day for a total of 20 hours per week.
+For more information, please get in touch.

-Why should I choose a Thrive Montessori preschool?
+Why should I choose a Little Earth Montessori preschool?